+Data needs and sources

 Travel data (trips)

 Travel data provides information about the trips, including the mode of travel, duration of travel, and trip origins and destinations.
 This data can obtain from General social survey (GSS) for all over the Canada.
 The (GSS)-time uses is conducting every 5 years and the last survey was done in 2015.
 This survey monitors changes in time use to better understand how Canadians spend and manage their time.
 This dataset contains travel time data of Many of the Census Metropolitan Areas (CMAs) and non-CMA areas all over Canada.
 CMAs are including St. John’s, Halifax, Saint John, Montreal, Quebec City, Toronto, Ottawa, Hamilton, Winnipeg, Regina, Saskatoon, Calgary, Edmonton, and Vancouver. and the non-CMA areas of each of the ten provinces were also grouped to form ten more strata.
 In addition, this dataset contains 301 bicycle and 4236 walking trips.
 Each trip contains pumID, start time, end time, duration, origin and destination.